 Providing choice also includes care and services that the organisation might not provide itself, that it could help the consumer to access.
 These services could be from other specialist providers or individuals, or they could be services from other organisations that are better placed to support the consumer’s needs.

 The location or environment may limit access to particular care and services.
 There may also be situations where consumers won’t be able to have unlimited choice, such as if their choice negatively affects other people.
 In these situations, it’s expected that the organisation will take reasonable steps to find alternatives that can help meet the consumer’s needs and preferences.

-In all cases, it’s expected that organisations manage consumer choices in line with their agreement with the consumer, their rights and responsibilities under the Aged Care Act 1997, and their obligations under competition and consumer law.
+In all cases, it’s expected that organisations manage consumer choices in line with the Aged Care Charter of Rights, their agreement with the consumer and other responsibilities under the Aged Care Act 1997, as well as their obligations under competition and consumer law.

 - Dignity of risk – Dignity of risk is about the right of consumers to make their own decisions about their care and services, as well as their right to take risks.
 Organisations need to take a balanced approach to managing risk and respecting consumer rights.
 If a consumer makes a choice that is possibly harmful to them, then the organisation is expected to help the consumer understand the risk and how it could be managed.
 Together, they should look for solutions that are tailored to help the consumer to live the way they choose.

 Organisations have other responsibilities for the health and safety of the workforce and others in the service environment.
 In meeting these obligations the organisation is expected to show how they involve the consumer and look for solutions that have the least restriction on the consumer’s choices and independence.